Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 The upper screen shot shows the first part of some rows on the response table.
 The initial columns are all Qualtrics-generated metadata; responses to questions we asked begin in the column headed ‘Is your age….’.
-The full question was “Is you age over 15?” and it was included because we wanted to include at least some school age participants but to make ethics clearance possible we had to specify a minimum age.
+The full question was “Is you age over 15?” and it was included because we wanted to allow at least some school age participants to contribute data but to make ethics clearance possible we had to specify a minimum age.
 If a participant answered ‘No’ to this question, the survey automatically closed.
-The lower screen shot shows some responses to one prompt (something very good).
+The lower screen shot shows some responses to one prompt (_something very good_).

 The screen shots show several problems which needed to be addressed before the data could usefully be shared:
-Potentially identifying information (precise location when survey was accessed, email provided if willing to answer follow-up questions)
+- Potentially identifying information (precise location when survey was accessed, email provided if willing to answer follow-up questions)
-Blank responses
+- Blank responses
-Encoding issues (here partly due to the idiosyncrasies of Excel)
+- Encoding issues (here partly due to the idiosyncrasies of Excel)